 Are you getting marred in the Lone Star State?
 If so, don’t forget to think about your name change.
 Not every bride changes her name, but 88% of women in the United States do elect to change their names after marriage.
-If you’re confused about your options or the process, we have all the insider tips and tricks you need to easily change to your married name in Texas.
+If you’re confused about your options or the process, don’t worry!
+We have all the insider tips and tricks you need to easily change to your married name in Texas.

 One you’ve decided upon the name change that works best for you, the next step is filing for your marriage license.
 In Texas, you are not required to write your intended married name on the application, so no worries there.
 Once you get married, the county clerk’s office will issue you a certified marriage certificate.
 This is the legal document you need to file your federal and state name change forms.
 We highly suggest purchasing one or two additional certified copies so you can file multiple name-change forms.